 In early career, a physician typically has a high income, a low net worth, a high tax bill, and significant liability concerns.
 Large contributions to tax-deferred retirement accounts are the perfect solution.
 Don’t say the government never did anything for you.

-[This article was originally published at MDMag.com in 2016.]
+[This updated post was originally published in 2016 at MDMag.com.]

 We’re in our mid-50s, and Roth accounts weren’t available when we were residents or earlier in our careers.
 We’ve had the fortune of being able to contribute to 403(b), 457, and 401(a) accounts, such that we contribute around 120k per year.
 This is in addition to a state pension and SSI in 10-12 years.
 However, I frequently feel like an outlier when reading the WCI Forum, since many frequent contributors tout Roth-IRAs as if they’re mandatory for most physicians.
 Re-reading this older post always gives me some peace of mind.